watchexec/clearscreen/TERMINALS.md

 the terminal in question actually does support E3.
 For that reason, default behaviour on macOS is switched to use `XtermClear` if the `TERM` starts with `xterm` and the terminfo doesn’t have E3.

+If the terminfo database is not available, `::default()` falls back to `XTermClear` instead of supplying a useless `Terminfo`.
+When testing, it's expected to have a functional terminfo where practical.

 Emulator libraries
 ------------------